-- To what extent do the board and its committees agree on where primary responsibility lies for overseeing the enterprise risk management (ERM) program and related processes? - 2.
+- To what extent do the board and its committees agree on where primary responsibility lies for overseeing the ERM program and related processes? - 2.
 How clearly are oversight responsibilities for key risks delegated to the board and individual committees?
 How frequently is this delineation of responsibilities reassessed?
 How clearly is responsibility for key risks assigned to management, and does each risk have a member of management noted as the risk owner? - 3.
 How often is ERM on the audit committee's agenda, if appropriate, and what information is being provided in support of this?
 How does the audit committee confirm that new or emerging risks are considered and that board oversight responsibility is clearly defined? - 4.
 How does internal audit's plan align with the key risks identified in the ERM program? - 5.
-How are management and internal audit staying ahead of emerging and evolving risk areas such as technology, cyber, and sustainability? - 6.
-How is management considering unlikely but potentially severe risks that could have a significant detrimental effect on the company? - 7.
+How are management and internal audit staying ahead of emerging and evolving risk areas such as technology, cyber, and ESG? - 6.
+How is management considering unlikely but potentially severe risks that could have a significant detrimental effect on the organization? - 7.
 How are risks to the extended enterprise, including third-party risks, assessed?

-Fraud risk
+Fraud risk: Questions to consider

-- 1. At what levels within the company are fraud risk assessments performed?
+- 1. At what levels within the organization are fraud risk assessments performed?
 For example, are assessments performed at the entity level, at significant locations or business units, on significant account balance, or at the major process level? - 2.
 How do management and the board consider the risk of management override of controls? - 3.
 How has management considered the potential for emerging fraud risks, and what has been the process for developing and assessing the appropriate internal controls? - 4.
-How have shifts in the company's talent model and the associated job responsibilities affected whether there is an appropriate segregation of duties? - 5.
+How have shifts in the organization's talent model and the associated job responsibilities affected whether there is an appropriate segregation of duties? - 5.
 How does the company map or link identified fraud risks to control activities designed to mitigate the fraud risks? - 6.
 To what extent has management designed and implemented preventive controls to stop fraud from occurring as well as detective controls to identify the fraud if it occurs?

-Cyber risk
+Cyber risk: Questions to consider

-- Where does the primary oversight responsibility for cyber risk reside on the board?
+- 1. Where does the primary oversight responsibility for cyber risk reside on the board?
 If responsibility is delegated to the audit committee, has the board considered calling this risk out specifically in the audit committee charter? - 2.
-Does management and the board understand and agree with what the cyber risk appetite or tolerance is for the company, as well as factors for determining what constitutes a material cyber incident or event? - 3.
-To what extent does the board and management understand where the company's most sensitive "crown jewel" information is kept and how it is stored, used, and protected?

-- 4. Is there an updated incident response plan taking into account the SEC rules, and to what extent do management and the board leverage cyber simulations to assess the effectiveness of the company's cyber response plan and make improvements? - 5.
-How are cyber assessments conducted on the company's operational technology?
-Do assessments highlight the business impact of an operational technology breach? - 6.
-How have cyber incidents escalated, and what controls have been reassessed as a result, including those related to an evolving talent model (for example, with a remote or hybrid workforce)? - 7.
-How does the company assess its cyber risk profile internally or externally to identify areas where digital finance transformation, sustainability, and other new or quickly shifting requirements and initiatives may pose risks? - 8.
-How do leadership, structure, capabilities, and resources support a comprehensive focus on cyber risks? - 9.
-How effectively could an enterprise response plan and a ransomware playbook or checklist be implemented if needed? - 10.
-How proactive is management in identifying and complying with the laws and regulations that govern data capture, use, retention, security, and disposal or require the reporting of cyber incidents to regulators or the public? - 11.
-Has internal audit considered cyber risk in the development of the internal audit plan? - 12.
-Does management and the board understand the company's insurance policies in the event of a cyber incident?
-This understanding is not limited to whether a company has cyber insurance and the related key provisions, but also considers what IT and security officers are covered by directors and officers insurance.
+To what extent does management understand where its most sensitive information is kept and how it is stored, used, and protected? - 3.
+To what extent do management and the board leverage cyber simulations to assess the effectiveness of the organization's cyber response plan and make improvements? - 4.
+How are cyber assessments conducted on the organization's operational technology?
+Do assessments highlight the business impact of an operational technology breach? - 5.
+How have cyberattacks escalated, and what controls have been reassessed as a result, including those related to an evolving talent model (for example, with a remote or hybrid workforce)? - 6.
+How does the organization assess its cyber risk profile internally or externally to identify areas where digital finance transformation, ESG, and other new or quickly shifting requirements and initiatives may pose risks? - 7.
+How do leadership, structure, capabilities, and resources support a comprehensive focus on cyber risks? - 8.
+How effectively would an enterprise response plan and a ransomware playbook or checklist be implemented quickly if needed? - 9.
+How proactive is management in identifying and complying with all the laws and regulations that govern data capture, use, retention, security, and disposal? - 10.
+How has internal audit considered cyber risk in the development of the internal audit plan?